XVimProject/XVim2/SIGNING_Xcode.md

 # Signing Xcode

-Since Apple decided not to load 3rd party plugins in Xcode 8, we have to make change to it.
+Since Apple no longer loads 3rd party plugins (in Xcode 8 and above), we have to make change to it.
 What we have to do overall is to re-codesign Xcode.
 This allows us to load 3rd party plugins.
 Here are the steps to do so:

 1. Close Xcode